 Sometimes this can be investigating variations in practice, and sometimes it can be simply asking ‘why do we do it like this?’

-Examples of the kinds of research ideas we have previously supported are:
+Examples of the kinds of research ideas we have previously supported

-- Determining best practice in fitting and replacing new gynaecological devices
+- determining best practice in fitting and replacing new gynaecological devices

-- Investigating whether prescribing diet books helps people to lose weight
+- investigating whether prescribing diet books helps people to lose weight

-- Determining the effectiveness of running liver function tests on people taking certain medication
+- determining the effectiveness of running liver function tests on people taking certain medication

-- Conducting research to determine the best way to present health guidance to people with learning difficulties
+- conducting research to determine the best way to present health guidance to people with learning difficulties.

-What we will do with the idea:
+What we will do with your idea

 What you can expect as an outcome of submitting an idea

-- If there is an answer out there already, you can expect us to give this to you to help inform your work
+- if there is an answer out there already, you can expect us to give this to you to help inform your work.

-- If an answer is being found at the moment, we will put you in touch with the relevant team undertaking the work so that you can liaise directly with them
+- if an answer is being found at the moment, we will put you in touch with the relevant team undertaking the work so that you can liaise directly with them.

-- If there is no clear answer, we will endeavour to help stimulate a collaboration to find an answer
+- if there is no clear answer, we will endeavour to help stimulate a collaboration to find an answer.

 We will do our best to help to establish a work-plan that suits your circumstances.